tbrowder/Raku-Advent/tbrowder.md

 | rakudo-moar-2023.10-01-linux-x86_64-gcc.tar.gz.asc           | 228.00 B |
 | rakudo-moar-2023.10-01-linux-x86_64-gcc.tar.gz.checksums.txt | 1.02 KB  |

-They are downloaded and checked, then unpacked into directory `/opt/rakudo`.
+They are downloaded and checked for hash validity, then unpacked into directory `/opt/rakudo`.
 The paths required to use the installed binaries are `/opt/rakudo/bin` and `/opt/rakudo/share/perl6/site/bin`.

 The installation script sets the standard path to put the new paths before the standard paths as shown below.